ZidanH/SMX/README.md

 # Calculate coverage of contigs
 ```
 conda activate RNA-seq
-cd /path/to/assemble/contigs
+cd /path/to/assemble/
-bowtie2-build --thread 40 final.contigs.fa all_contig_build
+bowtie2-build --thread 40 scaffold.fa all
-bowtie2 -x all_contig_build -1 ALL_READS_1.fastq -2 ALL_READS_2.fastq -S all_contig.sam --threads 1
+bowtie2 -x all -1 ALL_READS_1.fastq -2 ALL_READS_2.fastq -S all.sam --threads 1
-samtools view -bS all_contig.sam > all_contig.bam
+samtools view -bS all.sam > all.bam
-samtools sort  all_contig.bam -o all_contig_sorted.bam
+samtools sort  all.bam -o all_sorted.bam
-samtools index all_contig_sorted.bam
+samtools index all_sorted.bam
 ```
 put three files: fasta, sorted.bam, sorted.bam.bai into one folder checkM_all
 ```
-checkm coverage checkM_all/ all_coverage.out checkM_all/all_contig_sorted.bam -x fasta -m 20
+checkm coverage checkM_all/ all_coverage.out checkM_all/all_sorted.bam -x fasta -m 20
 ```